-\section{Superconformal Normal Coordinates}
+\section{Superconformal normal coordinates}

-We now want to insert a NS puncture at some point on the super Riemann surface that, in the $^{(w)}$ coordinate with metric defined in (\ref{eq:e^varphihat}), will correspond to the coordinate: $\t{w};\!w|\psi = \t{v};\!v|\chi$.
-So the $2|1$ parameters $\t{v};\!v|\chi$ will be identified with the even$|$odd moduli associated to this puncture.
-E.g., we might like to insert an NS vertex operator at this point.
-We would like to use the standard operator/state correspondence of superconformal field theory on super Riemann surfaces, in which case it is natural to initially take this vertex operator to be in the $-1$ picture \cite{Witten12b,FriedanMartinecShenker86}, and defined using radial quantisation on the flat super plane using a chart $\t{z};\!z|\theta$, inserted at a point with coordinate value $0;\!0|0$.
-So we start off with an NS vertex operator on a flat superplane in the $-1$ picture inserted at a point $\t{z};\!z|\theta=0;\!0|0$.
+We now want to insert a NS puncture at some point on the super Riemann surface that in the~$^{(w)}$ coordinate with metric defined in \eqref{eq:e^varphihat}, will correspond to the coordinate ${\wt{w};\!w|\psi = \wt{v};\!v|\chi}$.
+So the~$2|1$ parameters $\wt{v};\!v|\chi$ will be identified with the even$|$odd moduli associated to this puncture.
+For example, we might like to insert an NS vertex operator at this point.
+We would like to use the standard operator/state correspondence of superconformal field theory on super Riemann surfaces, in which case it is natural to initially take this vertex operator to be in the $-1$ picture~\cite{FriedanMartinecShenker86,Witten12b}, and defined using radial quantisation on the flat super plane using a chart $\wt{z};\!z|\theta$, inserted at a~point with coordinate value $0;\!0|0$.
+So we start off with an NS vertex operator on a flat superplane in the $-1$ picture inserted at a point $\wt{z};\!z|\theta=0;\!0|0$.
 To transition to a global picture and associate this NS puncture location with a supermodulus we need to translate it to integrated picture.
-But we wish do so in such a way that local super curvature is stored {\sl locally}.
-So we are generalising Polchinski's bosonic string construction \cite{Polchinski88} to the superstring.
-This is to be contrasted with the usual situation encountered in string field theory \cite{Zwiebach93,deLacroixErbinKashyapSenVerma17} (originally pioneered by Nelson \cite{Nelson89}), where this information that the sphere is curved is instead stored in the transition functions on patch overlaps, see also \cite{LaNelson90}.
-It will be much easier to transition to a globally well-defined construction if super curvature is stored locally, which will become possible if we allow the dependence on the supermoduli to be smooth.
-Notice that we do not want to assume any holomorphic splitting (or a holomorphic projection) of supermoduli space, which as discussed already does not exist in general \cite{DonagiWitten15}.
-A smooth splitting always exists however.
-After we have translated this vertex operator to integrated picture we can then integrate over $\t{v};\!v|\chi$ in the corresponding path integral. \sk
+But we wish do so in a globally well-defined manner, and such that local super curvature is stored \emph{locally}.
+So we are generalising Polchinski's bosonic string construction~\cite{Polchinski88} to the superstring.\footnote{This is to be contrasted with the usual situation encountered in string field theory \cite{deLacroixErbinKashyapSenVerma17,Zwiebach93} (originally pioneered by Nelson \cite{Nelson89}), where this information that the sphere is curved is instead stored in transition functions on patch overlaps, see also \cite{LaNelson90}.} After translating this vertex operator to integrated picture, we can then integrate over $\wt{v};\!v|\chi$ in the corresponding path integral.

 The claim I would like to put forward now is the following.
-There exists a superconformal change of variables, $\t{w};\!w|\psi\rightarrow \t{z};\!z|\theta$, that preserves the metric up to a superconformal factor,
+There exists a superconformal change of variables $\wt{w};\!w|\psi\rightarrow \wt{z};\!z|\theta$ that preserves the metric up to a superconformal factor,